-While many schools are catching on quickly to the perils of assigning a project that defines “family” or digs into a child’s history, many families still face difficulty when their child is asked to bring in a baby picture or lay out family names and relationships on a hand-drawn oak tree.
-Any non-traditional family is subject to the triggers, but certainly our kids who have come to us through adoption or foster care can really struggle with these assignments.
+While many schools are catching on quickly to the perils of assigning a project that defines “family” or digs into a child’s history, many families still face difficulty when their child is asked to bring in a baby picture or write family names and relationships on a hand-drawn oak tree.
+Any non-traditional family is subject to the triggers, but certainly, our kids who have come to us through adoption or foster care can really struggle with these assignments.

 Variations of The Dreaded Family Tree Assignment

 You’ve no doubt already seen some variations of the assignments that focus on who is family.
 With six kids in the public schools continuously since 1999, I sure have seen my share!
 In pre-school and the early elementary years, we saw a few different “All About Me” posters and “Me in a Bag,” in which kids are asked to put 5 things in a bag as conversation starters for class introductions.

 To teach concepts of time, we’ve also had many variations of timelines like, “My Ten Point Timeline” or “Past Me, Present Me, Future Me.”
 Some schools use these projects as an opportunity to also practice speaking in front of peers, which can add many extra triggers for kids who dislike being in the spotlight or who feel unready to share their stories.